Nerogar/OneTrainer/README.md

 These will both create a `debug_report.log`.

 > [!WARNING]
-> We require this file for GitHub issues going forward, failure to provide it or not manually providing the necessary info will lead to the issue being closed in most circumstances
+> We require this file for GitHub issues going forward.
+Failure to provide it or not manually providing the necessary info will lead to the issue being closed in most circumstances.

 ## Contributing